martin-ottens/proto2testbed/baseimage-creation/README.md

 An OS installation with certain configurations and dependencies is required to execute a testbed.
 The basic installation of the operating system is usually only carried out once; the base-image created in the process can later be used to create testbed-specific images.

-Debian 12 "Bookworm" is currently supported as the operating system, whereby it should be possible to easily migrate the installation process and configuration to other Debian-based systems.
+Debian 12 "Bookworm" and 13 "Trixie" is currently supported as the operating system, whereby it should be possible to easily migrate the installation process and configuration to other Debian-based systems.

 ## Template Base-Image Creation